shrutikumar15/Resume-Builder-from-LinkedIn/README.md

 # Resume-Builder-from-LinkedIn
-Builds Resume by scraping information from LinkedIn using Flask
+Builds Resume by scraping data from LinkedIn using Flask.

 ## Libraries Used: